Shruti-Raj30/Amazon_Clone/README.md

 # Amazon_Clone
-Created this amazon replica from HTML and CSS code.
+Created this amazon replica in HTML and CSS code.